 Further information: Code of well-being at work (French/Dutch)

 • Products placed on the market must meet health and environmental quality requirements defined as part of the legislation on product standards.
-Requirements concerning air purification devices and CO2 meters are defined on this basis.
+Requirements concerning air purification systems and CO2 meters are defined on this basis.

 Further information: Product standards law (French/Dutch)